Natural Soap and Essential Oils

 Why Scents Change

 The scent of a pure essential oil in any totally natural product can and will change over time and from batch to batch.

 Essential Oils are a Natural Ingredient

 Essential oils come from nature.
 Essential oils come from plants.
-The quality and scent of essential oils are affected by yearly weather conditions and varies from crop to crop and region to region.
+The quality and scent of essential oils are affected by yearly weather conditions and vary from crop to crop and region to region.

 This makes it very difficult to produce finished products in which the scents are always exactly the same.

 Most commercial soaps (and skincare products), even the more "natural" ones that contain some essential oils, are made with at least some synthetic fragrances oils.

 Why?
 Because using synthetic fragrance oils ensures a more consistent scent.

 We use unrefined virgin oils and butters whenever possible.
 Many of the virgin unrefined (non-deodorized) butters and oils have a scent of their own which can affect the scent of the final product.